artemis-sbs/sbs_utils/docs/_sources/tutorials/entry.rst.txt

 Artemis Cosmos has multiple entry points.
 These are where the Artemis Cosmos engine calls code in a missions script.

-Artemis Cosmos has certain events that occur where it allows scripters do alter how the game runs.
+Artemis Cosmos has certain events that occur where it allows scripters to alter how the game runs.

 The events include: